 Photo: Anna Zvereva via Flickr

 Hub: O.R.
-Tambo International Airport
+Tambo International Airport (JNB)

 About: South African Airways’ subsidiary, Mango, offers cheap flights mainly in South Africa.
 Recently named by Skytrax for being the best low-cost airline in Africa for 2018, this airline is known for its hugely discounted fares, which you can buy with Alternative Airlines.
 It’s hub airport, O.R.
 Tambo International is featured on our blog as one of the best airports for shopping, so with the money you’ve saved on your cheap flights with Mango, why not treat yourself with some retail therapy at the airport?